cityos-work/cityos-dev/index.md

 >
 >Do not base any business or other kind of decision off this documentation.
 >It is not complete and will be updated regularly.
->If you need to know more about this platform, please [Contact Us]
+>If you need to know more about this framework, please [Contact Us]

 ## What is CityOS?